rokath/trice/docs/TriceOverRTT.md

   - **MINUS:**
     - Unfortunately it cannot run separately parallel to stimulate the target with any proprietary protocol.

-## Software Setup example (JLinkRTTViewer.exe is depreciated, use JLink.exe instead!)
+##  4. <a name='SoftwareSetupexampleJLinkRTTViewer.exeisdepreciateduseJLink.exeinstead'></a>Software Setup example (JLinkRTTViewer.exe is depreciated, use JLink.exe instead!)

 - Build and flash `../test/MDK-ARM_LL_UART_RTT0_PACK_STM32F030R8-NUCLEO-64`
   - Download [J-Link Software and Documentation Pack](https://www.segger.com/downloads/jlink/#J-LinkSoftwareAndDocumentationPack) and install.